 Barristers: Commercial barristers are faced largely with business disputes in the typical form of contract/tort claims.
 The role of commercial barristers is to guide solicitors to help their clients through litigation and help prepare them for what might appear from the opposition.
 Documentation is of high quantity in commercial cases due to the cases which are generally heavy in terms of the facts.
 A barrister would work with solicitors to make sure the documentation is managed properly.
 Under the commercial bar, there are numerous areas of specialisation as well including banking and finance, contract disputes, tax and a lot more.

 Commercial law is a broader practice that encompasses areas such as intellectual property, franchising and litigation whilst corporate law is specifically focused on companies.

-Commercial awareness is incredibly important because being business aware will help you stand out from the other high-achieving law students applying for the same role.
+Commercial awareness is incredibly important because being business-aware will help you stand out from the other high-achieving law students applying for the same role.
 However, commercial awareness should not be interpreted as merely reading the news, keeping up-to-date on developments in the commercial world and then repeating what you have read.
-To show a good indication of commercial awareness, you need to have understood what you have read and form an opinion; it will then become a way of thinking rather than a regurgitation of facts.
+When demonstrating commercial awareness, you need to have understood what you have read and form an opinion; it will then become a way of thinking rather than a regurgitation of facts.

 As in all areas of the legal world, employers are also looking for: